Questfall/docs/overview/rpg-involvement.md

 The broader design still includes future RPG economy surfaces such as Potions, Gems, item rarity evolution, QFT-denominated high-rarity trading, and liquidity-linked Gem rewards.

 Those systems should be treated as planned until their product surfaces are live.
-The current live RPG economy is clothing, attributes, lootboxes, Essence, stamina, luck, and marketplace trading.
+The current connected RPG economy is clothing, attributes, lootboxes, Essence, character progression, lucky actions, and marketplace trading.
+Mining rewards and quest-driven stamina use activate with the quest product flow.